 - Fast speed of play.

-- Strong in the air, to challenge long balls from the opposing goalkeeper and defense.
+- Strong in the air to challenge the opposing goalkeeper and defense long balls.

 - Fit to run long distances.
 Central midfielders cover the most ground on average.